 Tricky words (or Beegu words).
 These are the words with irregular spellings.
 Children will learn to read and spell these separately.

 Children take home flash cards to play games with, which will help them embed their learning from the school phonics sessions.
-We encourage children to take non-fiction books home to read as well as a phonics based reader.
-Children are continuously assessed on their phonic knowledge.
+Children are assessed regularly on their phonic knowledge.
 This takes place through independent reading and writing activities where the children can demonstrate the phonics that have been committed to long term memory, away from the point of teaching.
 Some children will progress through the phonic phases quicker than others.
 Children develop blending and segmenting skills at different rates.
 It is essential to master these skills before applying it to reading and writing words.

 Comprehension and Inference

 In Early Years and Key Stage One, the pupils’ understanding of a text is developed orally through opened ended questions and through discussing the meaning of words.
-From Year 2 upwards, in reading sessions pupils are taught how to find evidence in the text to back up their ideas.
-With the support of a teacher, they are taught the wider skills of reading and are given the opportunity to look at texts in more depth.
+When the children are reading with fluency, or from Year 2 upwards, in reading sessions pupils are taught the key skills of reading comprehension through the 4 Big Reading characters (Andrell Education); Rex Retriever, Dood Detective, Ansa Analyser and Expi-Explorer.
+They are taught how to find evidence in the text to back up their ideas.
+With the support of a teacher, they are taught the wider skills of reading and are given the opportunity to look at texts in more depth, they are curious!

 Questions to develop comprehension skills